crystal-linux/malachite/docs/COMMON_FEATURES.md

 In this snippet, we define `mode` to be `"workspace"`.

-`base.mode` in Malachite can only ever be one of `"workspace"` or `"repository"`, and defines, drumroll...
-The mode in which it operates.
+`base.mode` in Malachite can only ever be one of `"workspace"` or `"repository"`, and defines, drumroll… The mode in which it operates.
 If it is set to anything but those 2 modes, it crashes.

-Also defined in this snippet is `smart_pull`, which controls whether or not to pull... smartly.
+Also defined in this snippet is `smart_pull`, which controls whether to pull… smartly.

 What that actually means is that instead of just performing a simple `git pull` in each repository, Malachite
 will: